-SOIL-BAND APPLICATION - placement of sprays of granular pesticide in a band centering over the row of the crop leaving an area between the rows untreated.
-The material is usually placed above and out of contact with the seed and is covered with soil immediately after application.
-Soil band applications can be made at the time of planting or, if special equipment is available to apply and cover the pesticide, after the plants have emerged.
+SOIL-BAND APPLICATION - placement of sprays or granular pesticide in a band centered over the seed row, leaving an area between the rows untreated.
+The material is usually placed above, and not in direct contact with, the seed and is covered with soil immediately after application.
+Soil band applications are made at the time of planting or, if special equipment is available to apply and cover the pesticide, after the plants have emerged.

-FOLIAGE SPRAYS, GRANULAR APPLICATIONS, OR DUSTS -applications of pesticides to the plant itself.
-This type of application can be made either as a broadcast type to cover the entire field or as a directed application to cover only the row of plants.
-Broadcast treatment is common in small grains and hay crops and directed application to concentrate the pesticide on the plants grown in rows.
+FOLIAGE SPRAYS, GRANULAR APPLICATIONS OR DUST - applications of pesticides to the plant itself.
+This type of application can be made either as a broadcast type to cover the entire field or as directed application to cover only the row of plants.
+Broadcast treatment is common in small grains and hay crops, and directed application is used to concentrate the pesticide on plants grown in rows in the case of vegetables and certain field crops.

-AERIAL SPRAYS-applications of pesticides made from aircraft.
-Aerial applications of granules or dust can also be made, but are seldom used in Michigan.
+AERIAL SPRAYS - applications of pesticides made from aircraft.
 Aerial applications are especially desirable for treating large plants or trees over an extensive area or when damage can be done to the crop by a tractor-drawn sprayer moving through the field.
 Most aerial sprays are applied at the rate of from 1 to 5 gallons of spray per acre.
 Ultra-low-volume (ULV) or concentrate aerial sprays can be used against some insect pests.
 The sprays are made at rates of about 4 to 16 liquid ounces of spray per acre.

-SANITARY SPRAYS or disinfestation practices-applications of special pesticides used in the home or to kill stored grain pests in cracks and corners of storage bins and grain handling equipment, before new grain is stored in the area.
-Sanitary sprays are especially recommended in wooden bins, the boots of the grain handling equipment, or other places that cannot be swept clean of the debris that harbors the pests.
+SANITARY SPRAYS or disinfestation practices - applications of special pesticides used in the home or to kill stored grain pests in cracks and corners of storage bins and grain handling equipment, before new grain is stored in the area.
+Sanitary sprays are especially recommended in wooden bins, the hoppers of the grain handling equipment, or other places that cannot be swept clean of the debris that harbors the pests.

-SPACE FUMIGATION-application of insecticides as gases or as liquids that will vaporize-in buildings, stored grain or soil.
+SPACE FUMIGATION - application of insecticides as gases or as liquids that will vaporize - in buildings, stored grain or soil.
 The fumigants will penetrate and kill the insects within the building, grain or soil.
 Fumigation is a hazard by nature and should be done only by someone experienced in the use of fumigants.
 Two men should always work together on all fumigation operations.

-BROADCAST SOIL TREATMENT OF FUMIGANTS-applying nematicides evenly to the entire filed.
+BROADCAST SOIL TREATMENT OF FUMIGANTS applying nematicides evenly to the entire field.
 Fumigants are injected from chisels or shanks spaced 8 to 12 inches apart and 6 to 10 inches deep.
-Most chemicals diffuse at least five to ten inches from the point of injection, giving complete coverage.
+Most chemicals diffuse at least 6 to 8 inches from the point of injection, giving complete coverage.
 Chisels work best when the shanks are staggered on the tool bar so that adjacent chisels are several inches apart from the front to back.
 Staggering the chisels helps prevent clogging.
 A pressure-type applicator provides an even distribution of chemicals using this system.

 The moldboard plow is also used for broadcast application.
 Delivery tubes attached to the rear of the plows discharge chemicals into the bottom of the open furrow where they are covered immediately.
 Blade applicators have been used to insure an even more effective injection pattern than can be obtained by the plow-sole or injector applicators.
 With these applicators, the fumigant is sprayed as a continuous "sheet," avoiding some of the difficulties encountered in obtaining lateral diffusion.
 The injection boom, adapted with fan type nozzle, is mounted in a protected recess beneath the blade and sprays the entire width of the soil as it flows over the rear edge of the blade.
 The soil must be in excellent tilth and free of trash for proper operation.
 Pressure equipment should be used.